tektutor/openshift-tekton-feb-2022/Day1/README.md

 worker-2.tektutor.tektutor.org   Ready    worker          74m   v1.22.3+fdba464
 </pre>

-### Alternatively, you may also edit this to remove the worker role from Master nodes
+##🍿Alternatively, you may also edit this to remove the worker role from Master nodes

 :x: Please don't attempt this in our training lab.